Mariana Preda: 2016

-On 7 January 2016 at the LSRS Gala which took place at the Palace of the Parliament, Mariana has been given a special recognition for being one of the best Romanian students abroad in the field of the arts.
+On 7 January 2016 at the LSRS Gala which took place at the Palace of the Parliament, Mariana was given a special recognition for being one of the best Romanian students abroad in the field of the arts.

-On March 18, Ambassador of Romania in Belgium hosted, at his Residence, a literary evening celebrating the International Francophonie Day.
+On March 18, the Ambassador of Romania in Belgium hosted, at his Residence, a literary evening celebrating the International Francophonie Day.
 The literary event, moderated by Jacques De Decker benefited of the musical intermezzos of Mariana Preda.

-On 1 April, Mariana has performed in London at St. Martin in The Fields together with organist Donald MacKenzie.
+On 1 April, Mariana performed in London at St. Martin in the Fields together with organist Donald MacKenzie.
 This was the very first pan flute concert organized at this venue.

 On 15 May, Mariana Preda performed at the 'Romania Day on Broadway' in New York.
 The occasion drew together the almost 200,000 Romanian-Americans living in New York City.

-On 28 May, Mariana opened the concert of the renown Romanian musician Tudor Gheorghe at St. Martin's Cathedral in Utrecht.
+On 28 May, Mariana opened the concert of the renowned Romanian musician Tudor Gheorghe at St. Martin's Cathedral in Utrecht.

-On 6 July, Mariana held the very first pan flute concert in Havana at San Francisco de Paula's Church, event organized by the Romanian Embassy and Ambassador Dumitru Preda.
+On 6 July, Mariana held the very first pan flute concert in Havana at San Francisco de Paula's Church, an event organized by the Romanian Embassy and Ambassador Dumitru Preda.

 On 7 August, Mariana performed at the second edition of Untold Festival for the second time.

 On 24 September, Mariana opened the Film Exhibition "Romanian cinematographic landmarks in the diaspora" with a pan flute performance at 'La Casa del Cinema' in Rome, Italy, prior to the projection of her short films 'Doina' and 'Life'.

 On 2 December, Mariana Preda has been invited to perform in the Preston Bradley Hall of the Chicago Cultural Center together with Romanian Cimbalom player Nicolae Feraru, pianist Gerard Cademcian and singer Laura Bretan for the Romanian National Day organized by the Romanian consulate and H.E.
 Consul Mihaela Deaconu.